JamesBuckley3/supply-chain-simulator/METHODOLOGY.md

 Methodology
 ===========

-The simulation operates on a discrete-event, time-based model, progressing through a series of random events over a specified number of iterations.
+The simulation operates on a discrete-event, time-based model, progressing through a series of random but weighted events over a specified number of iterations.
+From there data is exported for analysis and visualisation.

 1.  **Initialisation**: